 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you will find information on writing and formatting your research through to the peer review process and promoting your paper.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.

-If your article is accepted you can take advantage of BMJ’s partnership with Kudos, a free service to help you maximize your article’s reach.
+If your article is accepted you can take advantage of BMJ’s partnership with Editage, a free service to help you maximize your article’s reach.

 Review articles are expected to be comprehensive, scholarly and balanced, presenting an expert curation of the literature on the topic of interest.

 Generally, reviews are limited to: 250-word abstract; 4,000-word text, excluding references; and five figures.
 Authors are encouraged to consult the Editor before submitting a review for consideration.